Gigantoraptor: Feeding

 In 2017, Waisum Ma and colleagues re-examined the preserved jaws of Gigantoraptor and found that it had the deepest beak among caenagnathids and a relatively different diet from other oviraptorosaurs.
 For instance, the articular region of the jaws of Gigantoraptor show convergence to those of the modern tuatara.
 The articular region in this reptile enables propalinal jaw movement (a forward and backward movement) during feeding, and based on the similarities between their jaws, Ma and colleagues suggested that Gigantoraptor could have employed propalinal jaw movement as well.
 This movement aided with the sharp shelves of the dentary may indicate a shearing bite capable of cutting through plants (and potentially meat).
 This is comparable to other caenagnathids and contrasting with the jaws of oviraptorids, whose jaws seem better suited for crushing food.
-The depth of the lower jaw indicates the presence of a large tongue, which could have assisted the animal in food proccesing, and possibly improving the feeding efficiency.
+The depth of the lower jaw indicates the presence of a large tongue, which could have assisted the animal in food processing, and possibly improving the feeding efficiency.

 As the shape and size of the rostrum in large herbivores is related to dietary habits, the strongly U-shaped dentary of Gigantoraptor may suggest that this oviraptorosaur was a highly non-selective feeder, an adaptation that could have been useful in the variable environmental settings of the Iren Dabasu Formation.
 The team based this hypothesis on comparisons with several herbivorous animals, including other dinosaurs.
 Whereas sharply developed and narrow rostra are more correlated with a selective diet, such as the case of some ceratopsians, wide and rounded rostra are more linked with a generalist diet, as seen on the morphology of Gigantoraptor, Euoplocephalus and hadrosaurids.
-Ma and colleagues also pointed out that its large size, and therefore greater energy requirements, could have influenced its dietary habits as larger animals tend to consume lower quality food since it is available in larger amounts on the surroundings, and has a more stable supply.
+Ma and colleagues also pointed out that its large size, and therefore greater energy requirements, could have influenced its dietary habits as larger animals tend to consume lower-quality food since it is available in larger amounts on the surroundings, and has a more stable supply.
 However, it is not known whether the gut of Gigantoraptor was specialized to process this greater ingestion.
 The team could not disregard an occasional carnivorous diet as the strong beak together with a propalinal jaw movement may have allowed meat processing.